 This page may contain affiliate links, please see my full DISCLOSURE for policy details.

 Nothing is better than the aroma of a beautiful loaf of homemade bread baking in your oven.
-And, I find it hard to find recipes with nutmeg, and that is what this bread is all about.
+I find it hard to find recipes with nutmeg, and this bread is all about that.

-This sweet yeasted bread has a unique flavor, with a rich and creamy nutmeg butter filling and roasted pecans scattered throughout the loaf; it is then rolled and artfully braided.
-As a kid, I thought this bread was the best thing ever and is still a favorite.
+This sweet yeasted bread has a unique flavor.
+It has a rich and creamy nutmeg butter filling and roasted pecans scattered throughout the loaf.
+The bread is then rolled and artfully braided.
+As a kid, I thought this bread was the best thing ever, and it is still a favorite.

 You might know this bread as Sweet Easter Bread or German Sweet Bread.
-The original recipe I found in the '70s is called Sweet Nut Braid.
-No matter what, this is delicious throughout the year.
+The original recipe I found in the ’70s is called Sweet Nut Braid.
+No matter what, this is delicious year-round.

-Making bread takes time; the process can't be rushed, but then, after several hours of smelling that enticing aroma, you finally pull from your oven a fragrant golden brown loaf of bread that tastes insanely delicious.
+Making bread takes time; the process can’t be rushed, but after several hours of smelling that enticing aroma, you finally pull a fragrant, golden-brown loaf from the oven that tastes insanely delicious.

 Recipe Highlights

-- The ingredient list is full of pantry staples, so there is nothing fancy you need to buy.
+- The ingredient list is full of pantry staples, so you don’t need to buy anything fancy.

-- Don't let the looks of this bread scare you away; the yeasted dough is super simple to make, and rolling and braiding the bread is surprisingly simple to do.
-And, it's fun!
-Really!
+- Don’t let the looks of this bread scare you away; the yeasted dough is super simple to make, and rolling and braiding it are surprisingly easy.

-- Enjoy this loaf any time of the year, but this nutty bread recipe makes a statement for delicious Christmas bread to give as a gift or to set on the holiday table, and we like to serve this for Easter.
+- Enjoy this loaf any time of year, but this nutty bread recipe makes a statement as delicious Christmas bread to give as a gift or to set on the holiday table, and we like to serve it for Easter.

 Variations

-- Mix spices together, such as cinnamon and nutmeg, or simply add some pumpkin pie spice.
+- Mix spices like cinnamon and nutmeg, or add some pumpkin pie spice.

 - Change the pecans to walnuts or pistachios.

-- You can drizzle the top of the bread with a simple powdered sugar icing for some sweetness.
+- You can drizzle the top of the bread with a simple powdered-sugar icing for a bit of sweetness.

 Bread Ingredients